MiguelTayag/cst205finalproject/README.txt

         a clear night.
 (Still technically correct since it means that the skies are clear)

     Data Display:
-        Could probably make the way that the Data is presented more presentable as well as different explanations of the different keys.
+        Could probably make the way that the Data more presentable Different explanations of the different weather keys.

+    Misc:
+        Activities to do depending on the current weather.
+            Ex: Hot / Sunny : Go to the beach.
+                Cloudy : Board Games, Painting, etc..